 New patent assignment further strengthens company’s leadership position in high-efficiency, environmentally sustainable water treatment technology

-Envirogen Technologies, Inc. (Envirogen) announced today the issue of U.S. Patent #8,323,496 for “Methods for Treatment of Perchlorate Contaminated Water,” for enhanced automated operation of Envirogen’s high-efficiency fluidized bed bioreactor (FBR) systems.
-The new patent demonstrates the company’s leadership position in FBR technology, as it is the seventh FBR-related U.S. patent awarded to Envirogen over the course of the technology’s development.
+Envirogen announced today the issue of U.S. Patent #8,323,496 for “Methods for Treatment of Perchlorate Contaminated Water,” for enhanced automated operation of Envirogen’s high-efficiency fluidized bed bioreactor (FBR) systems.
+The new patent demonstrates the company’s leadership position in fluidized bed reactor technology, as it is the seventh FBR-related U.S. patent awarded to Envirogen over the course of the technology’s development.
 The previous patents cover methods and systems for backflow reduction, biomass-media separation, two-stage oxygenation and an innovative bed-cleaning system. `

 The new patent’s abstract states: “The invention provides systems and methods for removing perchlorate from water.
 The systems comprise reactors comprising biomass for degrading perchlorate, and the operation of the systems can be controlled according to novel logic specifications.”

-According to Dr. Todd Webster, Western Region Vice-President for Envirogen and a co-author of the patent, this new patent assignment validates the company’s pro-active approach to technology development.
+According to Dr. Todd Webster, Vice-President for Envirogen and a co-author of the patent, this new patent assignment validates the company’s pro-active approach to fluidized bed reactor technology development.
 “With a host of successful perchlorate-treatment FBR installations already in operation – some of which are handling substantial contaminant loads at high flow rates – the basis of this patent is well-documented,” Webster said.
 “The FBR is a prime example of Envirogen’s commitment to improve and expand our systems’ performance at every opportunity.”

-Among the Envirogen installations currently utilizing the FBR to treat perchlorate-laden water are a major industrial groundwater remediation site in Nevada, and a California city where the Envirogen system produces municipal drinking water from perchlorate-contaminated groundwater at the city’s wells.
-The company has also recently announced the initiation of a FBR pilot study for perchlorate removal at a former industrial site in Israel.
+Among the Envirogen installations currently utilizing the FBR to treat perchlorate-laden water are a major industrial groundwater remediation site in Nevada, and West Valley Water District, where the Envirogen FBR system produces municipal drinking water from perchlorate-contaminated groundwater at the city’s wells.
+The company has also recently announced the initiation of a fluidized bed reactor pilot study for perchlorate removal at a former industrial site in Israel.
 The California FBR system is utilizing the specific patented process.

-According to Sam Frisch, Director, Process Engineering for Envirogen and a patent co-author, Envirogen is the world leader in biological FBR technology.
-The advancements in FBR technology that have been made have resulted in dramatically improved performance, control, reliability and system lifecycle costs.
+According to Webster, Envirogen is the world leader in biological liquid-phase fluidized bed reactor technology.
+The advancements in fluidized bed reactor technology that have been made have resulted in dramatically improved performance, control, reliability, and system lifecycle costs.
 This new patent points the way to greater market presence and further advances for FBR technology.
 “Our team has been dedicated to the development and improvement of this technology since its infancy,” he said.
 Envirogen’s FBR has become recognized worldwide as the best available technology for applications requiring treatment of perchlorate, chlorate, selenate and chromate to very low limits.
 This latest patented improvement provides automated feed forward and feed back control of electron donor that results in consistent performance and reliability for critical applications.
 With the superior performance and low lifecycle costs that FBRs offer, we are seeing growing applicability for removal of other key organic contaminants and new markets.
 It’s a truly remarkable technology, offering superior process stability and versatility at a low operating cost under the most challenging conditions.”
-Frisch concluded.
+Webster concluded.